chef/chef-oss-practices/communication/triage.md

 ### Tools

 Each team should feel free to use whatever tools they want so long as they can meet the following requirements:
-  - The call should be held live in a manner that allows external project members and contributors to join or provide context to issues they've submitted _while_ the call is occuring.
+  - The call should be held live in a manner that allows external project members and contributors to join or provide context to issues they've submitted _while_ the call is occurring.
   - It should absolutely be recorded each time the call occurs.
   - Following the call terminating, the recording must be published to a public location.